meshrwkv/manuals/README.md

 In your context, each polygon is represented as a node in a graph, with certain attributes (x, y, z coordinates, area, normal, angle).

 To implement this, you could use an architecture similar to a **Sequence-to-Sequence (Seq2Seq) model**, which is commonly used for tasks like machine translation, where an input sequence (source language sentence) is transformed into an output sequence (target language sentence).

+## Training Different Components

+You're training three different components in your system:

+### 1. Code Book Training

+A code book is a type of dictionary used for vector quantization.
+It's a set of representative vectors (code vectors) that can be used to approximate the vectors in your data.
+The goal of training a code book is to find the best set of code vectors for your data.

+### 2. Polygon Sequence Auto-Regressive Generation

+This involves generating a sequence of polygons based on previous polygons in the sequence.
+This is an auto-regressive task because the generation of each polygon depends on the polygons that have been generated so far.

+### 3. Sequence to Ply

+This involves converting a sequence of polygons into a .ply file.
+The .ply format is a common format for storing 3D data, and it can store both the geometric data (vertices, edges, faces) and associated attributes.

+Each of these components plays a different role in your system, and they need to be trained separately.
+However, they are all interconnected, and the performance of one component can affect the performance of the others.
+Therefore, it's important to carefully tune the parameters of each component and evaluate the system as a whole.